jlinick/EclipseAutomator/README.md

 ```
 ./run.py --test -95 --contact_time c2
 ```
-This starts a test 95 seconds before c2.
-Simply change the number to change where the test starts.
-Positive numbers will be after the start of totality, negative numbers will be before it.
+This starts a test 95 seconds before totality.
+Simply change --test *NUM* to shift the start of the test *NUM* seconds relative to the given contact time.

 To run the script with or without gui/voice notifications/keyboard input